zamazan4ik/awesome-pgo/article/article.md

 As you see, PGO profiles are **very** sensitive to changing compiler flags.
 The compiler update also with high probability will invalidate your PGO profiles since between compiler versions inside the compiler can be done many changes: new optimization can be implemented, internal optimization thresholds can be tweaked, optimization passes order can be changed (this thing also influence generated code), etc. Rule of thumb is simple - after changing **anything** related to the code generation don't forget to regenerate PGO profiles.

+### Sampling PGO (aka SPGO)

+As we see, Instrumentation PGO has so many problems.
+Some of them like instrumentation runtime overhead are so critical that people decided to implement another approach for doing PGO.
+Regarding compilers support, it's available [for a while](https://hubicka.blogspot.com/2015/04/GCC5-IPA-LTO-news.html) in C++ compilers: since GCC 5 and LLVM 3.5.
+The Go compiler also uses Sampling PGO approach (however it's avaialble only since 2023).

+TODO: add info about Sampling PGO aka AutoFDO aka AFDO

+By the way, Sampling PGO is often called as FDO.
+From my understanding, this is due to Google AutoFDO project - a special set of tools to implement Sampling PGO for GCC and LLVM-based compilers.
+We will cover this project a bit later - stay tuned ;)

+There are different ways of how the PGO profiles can be collected for Sampling PGO.
+The most commonly used tool for that is Linux perf.
+The biggest disadvantage of it - Linux perf works only on Linux.
+To avoid this limitation, LLVM also [supports](https://clang.llvm.org/docs/UsersManual.html#using-sampling-profilers) reading sampling PGO profiles generated with [Intel SEP](https://www.intel.com/content/www/us/en/content-details/686066/sampling-enabling-product-user-s-guide.html) (Sampling Enabling Product) - this tools works on Windows, Linux, BSD and Android platforms (at least according to the documentation).
+I tried to use it during my tests but failed - unfortunately the tool [doesn't work](https://community.intel.com/t5/Analyzers/socwatch2-15-module-is-not-loaded-correctly-when-using-kernel-6/td-p/1584234) with the latest Linux kernel versions due to compilation errors and I didn't want to downgrade my Fedora setup.
+Hopefully, Intel engineers will resolve the issue soon.
+However, you need to keep this information in mind since the similar issues can appear in the future too.
+Does PGO profile from Intel SEP work well on all platforms with LLVM?
+I am not sure at all since I believe this feature was tested only wit Linux so be careful.
+Android [uses](https://android.googlesource.com/platform/system/extras/+/refs/heads/master/simpleperf/doc/collect_etm_data_for_autofdo.md) the Simpleperf profiler (via the `profcollectd` system [daemon](https://android.googlesource.com/platform/system/extras/+/main/profcollectd/)) for doing the same thing - I didn't test it too.
+From all the tools above, Linux perf is the most batlle-tested profiler for collecting PGO profiles.

+More about AutoFDO you can find here:

+* Original AutoFDO paper: [Google research](https://research.google/pubs/pub45290/) (some benches included)
+* "Taming Hardware Event Samples for FDO Compilation" [paper](https://storage.googleapis.com/gweb-research2023-media/pubtools/pdf/36358.pdf)
+* "Taming Hardware Event Samples for Precise and Versatile Feedback Directed Optimizations" [paper](https://hpctest.cs.tsinghua.edu.cn/papers/tc11.pdf)
+* Sampling PGO benchmarks from the Chromium project: [link](https://issuetracker.google.com/issues/259718081)

+## PGO caveats

+I have read **many** articles about PGO.
+Unfortunately, I found almost nothing about PGO issues and difficulties in different situations.
+So I just collected as many as possible traps myself and want to share my experience (not traps) with you.
+Niels Bohr once said: “An expert is a person who has made all the mistakes that can be made in a very narrow field.”.
+Am I a PGO expert now, huh?

+TODO: insert here a meme with Garold with pain (about all my PGO mistakes)

 ### Sampling PGO problems

 #### Branch Stack Sampling support